-All homeowners should hire a window replacement contractor since they are essential in selecting quality home windows for your project.
+All homeowners should hire a window replacement contractor since they are essential in selecting and installing quality home windows.

 However, if you do a DIY installation wrong, you will void the warranty.
 I recommend hiring professional window installers near Clearwater, Florida.

-You can do some home improvement projects yourself, but window replacement isn’t one of them.
-So, how can homeowners hire a reliable window replacement contractor with a low energy bill while still having a beautiful home?
+You can do some home improvement projects, but window replacement isn’t one of them.
+So, how can homeowners hire a reliable window replacement contractor to lower energy bills while still having a beautiful home?

 Well, I will tell you below: